MarkPearlCoZa/manager_readme/README.md

 # Nuance

 **I am an introvert**.
 That means if I've been in a large group of people I get exhausted and need some quiet time to recharge.
-Often a quick walk around the neighborhood is enough.
+Often a quick walk around the neighbourhood is enough.
 You will often see me walking.
 I like to walk and chat, feel free to join me for a walk anytime.

 **I hate absolutes**.
 Always and never are triggers for me.
 I prefer usually and often.